 Participants must be properly registered ONLINE beforehand.
 Links for submitting Registration Forms online will be communicated before each term begins.
 TCDJ runs on Scheduled Saturdays at Times 13.00 to 15.00 at The ITT North Campus in the main Business & Information Technology Building.
 Rooms T105 T107 T109 & T110 (subject to availability).
 Please bring your Laptop!

-Looking forward to the TCDJ Spring 2019 Season!!
+Looking forward to the TCDJ Autumn 2019 Season!!

 Thanks to all our Volunteers, Ninjas, Parents and our TCDJ Team and as well as our Supporting Partners.

 E Mail email@example.com if you have any queries Or via the Contact Page: Click on ‘About’ in the Header Menu above to Contact us: